directactioneverywhere/dxe-latest-pledgers/README.md

 The documentation is [here on readthedocs](http://gspread.readthedocs.org/en/latest/index.html).
 One important detail about the API is that all cells are returned as strings despite the underlying spreadsheet cell format.

+# License
+Copyright © 2016 DxE Tech Working Group and licensed under the GNU General Public License v3.0.
+See the LICENSE file for the complete license.